Muazzam-Kazmi/mCNN-Glucose/README.md

 ```bash
 "Run the Script" python PSSM_Feature_Generator.py
 ```
-The generated features will be saved in CSV files in the specified output directory.
-For example:
+The generated features will be saved in CSV files in the specified output directory:
 <pre><code>
 output/
 ├── train_features.csv